kyma-project/test-infra/task/golangci-lint/0.1/README.md

 The task is tailored to be triggered by Prow as a ProwJob.
 It uses a golangci-lint tool.
 The GolangCI tool config is stored in the `.golangci.yaml` file in a repository hosting tested code.
+The task does not accept additional parameters to configure the linter.
+By default, it runs linter against all modules found under task working directory.

 ## Compatibility